Technology

 Mentioned in this article

 The company is scheduled to release its fourth-quarter and full-year 2025 financial results after the market closes on February 26.
-Investors are keenly focused on the pace of its data-center expansion and capital expenditure plans.
-The rally occurred alongside broader strength in technology shares, with sector bellwether Nvidia gaining approximately 3% ahead of its own earnings report.
+Investors are keenly focused on management's commentary regarding the pace of data-center capacity expansion and the associated capital expenditure required to meet soaring demand for AI computing resources.
+CoreWeave's business model involves providing high-performance, GPU-powered cloud infrastructure to enterprises developing and deploying artificial intelligence models.

 Related Articles